 Here is a short clip that shows what an amazing structure the pagoda is:

-Having said this, one could argue that the pagoda styled temples in Kathmandu Durbar Square got flattened by the same earthquake.
+Having said this, one could argue that the pagoda-style temples in Kathmandu Durbar Square got flattened by the same earthquake.
 This basically boils down to the building materials used in the structure’s construction, the date of its construction, its location and the soil underneath and the amount of wear and tear in the structure, all of which we will discuss later.

 Another plus point in the construction of Pashupatinath is that its frame is made out of timber.
-Timber, even today, is a major part of earthquake resistant designs.
+Timber, even today, is a major part of earthquake-resistant designs.
 The sole reason being, timbers are more flexible than concretes.
-It is already proven in an experiment that timber pillars can be slightly bent and be brought back to its original form.
+It is proven in an experiment that timber pillars can be slightly bent and be brought back to its original form.
 This could very well have added to the resilience of the temple.
 Another unintentional decision to not use nails in the construction of Pashupatinath probably made it more earthquake resistant.
-Nails were considered inauspicious and thought to invite bad omen in ancient times and so wooden wedges were used to connect any two parts.
-This led the interlocking system of pillars to be more flexible.
+Nails were considered inauspicious and thought to invite bad omen in ancient times, and so wooden wedges were used to connect any two parts.
+This led to the interlocking system of pillars to be more flexible.
 During an earthquake, flexibility plays a vital role in a structure withstanding the shake.
 The builders of Pashupatinath definitely have some bragging rights!

-Control factors of earthquake
+Control factors of the earthquake

-The factors that either weaken or strengthen the earthquake waves and hence its strength is also important to determine before making any conclusions on why some structures fell and some survived.
+The factors that either weaken or strengthen the earthquake waves and hence its strength is also important to determine before making any conclusions on why some structures fell, and some survived.
 This is precisely why some modern buildings topple off in an earthquake while some older buildings manage to survive the same earthquake.
 The control factors that might be relevant with the still standing Pashupatinath are Path effect and Site effect.